AI Subscription Tracker

 Sumyfi is a strong fit here because the AI layer can evaluate subscriptions inside the broader money system.
 Users do not just see a list of recurring charges.
 They can judge those charges in relation to budgets, goals, and account movement, which makes the recommendations more useful.

-AI subscription cleanup is the kind of workflow users need time to judge properly
+AI subscription cleanup is the kind of workflow users need to evaluate with clear pricing and a low-friction checkout path

 A buyer cannot tell whether an AI subscription tracker is genuinely useful in one short session.
 They need time to connect accounts, let recurring charges surface, compare AI suggestions against the actual month, and decide whether the recommendations are better than their own manual review habits.

 The stronger commercial message is not only that AI exists.
-It is that users have enough time to verify whether the AI is actually helping them cut the right recurring costs.
+It is that users can understand the upgrade path clearly before they commit.

 Why this beats static trackers